-Today I am sharing the recipe for vegan Blueberry banana smoothie.
+Today I am sharing the recipe for a vegan Blueberry banana smoothie.
 It's so refreshing and delicious that I am sure that it will become your favorite summer breakfast.

-What goes in blueberry banana smoothie?
+What goes in a blueberry banana smoothie?

 I have made this vegan blueberry banana smoothie without yogurt and used only the following 6 ingredients:

 - Frozen blueberries